Hisense A6N vs Hisense S7NQ CanvasTV

 Halo effect and black detail visibility:

-The television is equipped with a VA panel, which offers significantly better contrast compared to IPS panels, resulting in deeper blacks and a more vivid picture.
-In the tested scenes, it managed to achieve an impressive contrast ratio of around 5000:1, which translates to very good detail reproduction in dark scenes.
-However, due to the lack of local dimming features, it should be noted that the black in some sequences may resemble more of a shade of navy blue than a perfectly deep black.
-This phenomenon is particularly noticeable in demanding scenes, such as in the film "The Revenant".
-Despite this, considering the price of the device, the television offers decent black quality that will satisfy most users.
+The TV is fitted with a VA panel, which offers significantly better contrast compared with IPS panels, making blacks deeper and the picture more defined.
+On the test patterns we managed to achieve an impressive contrast ratio of around 5000:1, which translates into very good reproduction of detail in dark scenes.
+However, owing to the lack of local dimming, bear in mind that blacks in some sequences can appear more like a navy tint than perfectly deep black.
+This is particularly noticeable in demanding scenes, such as in the film The Revenant.
+Even so, considering the price of the set, the TV delivers decent black performance that will satisfy most users.

 The Hisense S7NQ CanvasTV is a television equipped with a VA panel, which in itself provides decent contrast.
 This is confirmed by our test charts – an average score of around 4000:1.
 It's not a stunning value, but for this class of device – quite decent.
 Perhaps the result would have been significantly better if the television had been equipped with local dimming technology, however, unfortunately, this model lacks it.
 As a result, blacks in a completely darkened room resemble shades of navy or grey rather than pitch black.
 This situation causes a slightly noticeable clouding effect.
 Generally, it's okay, but without much enthusiasm.